gaperezsa/3DAMLCustomNeRFs/README.md

 ## Part 1:  Get Instant-NGP up and running (1 Point)
   1. git clone https://github.com/NVlabs/instant-ngp
   2. Folow the installation instructions of Instant-NGP, Vulkan and OptiX are optional but there is no point in installing OptiX
-  3. Scroll down to the NeRF Fox experiment.
-Create your own camera path and render a video of your NeRF (5 seconds video at 30 fps), follow steps in https://youtu.be/8GbENSmdVeE?t=374 for reference
+  3. Scroll down to the NeRF Fox experiment and run it.
+  4. Create your own camera path and render a video of your NeRF (5 seconds video at 30 fps), follow steps in https://youtu.be/8GbENSmdVeE?t=374 for reference
-  4. Save the resulting video, this is whats worth 1 point.
+  5. Save the resulting video, this is whats worth 1 point.

 ## Part 2:  make your own NeRF (3 Points)
   1. Installing COLMAP, Follow instructions at https://colmap.github.io/install.html